Steeve-Crypto/Blessance/README.md

 Our quaterly event is inclusive to all and excess is donated to local food banks.

-Our revenue comes from sponsors, customers, and chefs fees.
+Our revenue comes from a subscription base model from customers, and chefs.

 # Technology